sfiera/gbkiss.org/content/tech/storage.rst

 3. If the previous region is also free space, merge the regions together.
 4. If the next region is also free space, merge the regions together.
 5. Remove the file’s address from the `file table`_.

+When dividing or merging regions, the previous/next pointers in each region header must be updated to preserve the integrity of the linked list.

 Owner
 ~~~~~